Module overview

 - the processes involved in the production, distribution, exhibition, reception, and consumption of selected types of digital output.

-- the sources of information and contexts relevant to your target audience.
+- the sources of information and contexts relevant to a target audience.

-- how to apply the skills and techniques studied during your degree to the benefit of industry and society.
+- how to apply the skills and theoretical frameworks studied during your degree to the benefit of society.

 Syllabus